Gonococcus

 • Cultural or molecular biological detection of Neisseria gonorrhoeae

-• Microscopic detection (Gram or methylene blue stain) of intracellular diplococci from the genital tract with a corresponding sexual history, after prior collection of material for pathogen diagnosis.
+• Microscopic detection (Gram or methylene blue staining) of intracellular diplococci from the genital tract with a corresponding sexual history, after prior collection of material for pathogen diagnostics

-• In the case of purulent urethral discharge (men and women) or in the case of mucopurulent cervicitis with a corresponding sexual history, also without pathogen detection (if rapid diagnosis is not possible), after prior collection of material for pathogen diagnosis.
+• In the case of purulent urethral discharge (men and women) or mucopurulent cervicitis with a corresponding sexual history, also without pathogen detection (if rapid diagnosis is not possible) after prior collection of material for pathogen diagnosis

 • Sexual partners of infected persons (if necessary also without prior diagnosis)

-All patients should be informed about the infections, as well as transmission possibilities, prevention and therapy.
-Ideally, this should be done both orally and in writing.
-Information for patients in various languages is available, for example, on the IUSTI homepage - unfortunately not in German at present.
+All patients should be informed about the infections, as well as transmission possibilities, prevention and treatment.
+Ideally in both oral and written form.
+Patient information in various languages is available, for example, on the IUSTI homepage - unfortunately not currently in German.

-Due to the resistance problem, a therapy control is recommended.
+Due to the problem of resistance, therapy monitoring is recommended.

 • Culture: at the earliest 72 hours after completion of therapy